 There are many other ways for students to create a learner profile.
 A profile can be created using a word document or slide presentation, images, a letter, a blog, a story, a picture, drawing or diagram or simply by a discussion with the students and the teacher taking notes.

-2. Choose one of the above and create your own learner profile.
+2. Choose one of the above and create a learner profile survey for your students, or an assignment that has them demonstrate their learning preferences in another way using one of the resources above.
 If you have a classroom right now where it is appropriate to collect learner profiles, you may have each of your students create their own using any of the above ideas.

-3. Share your learner profile with your instructor.
+3. Share your learner profile survey or assignment with your instructor.